ibiproject2022/IBI/README.md

 # IBA - From Community For Society

 # About
 IBA stands for Indonesia Blockchain Academy.
 IBA was inspired by https://kernel.community/en/ and driven by the phenomena that occurred in the blockchain and cryptocurrency space in Indonesia.
 IBA aims to create multi-national community focusing on learning solutions of Blockchain technology and cryptocurrency.
-IBI aims to create programs which fosters the fundamental understanding and practical application of Blockchain technology and cryptocurrency.
+IBA aims to create programs which fosters the fundamental understanding and practical application of Blockchain technology and cryptocurrency.

 # Root Cause
 #### 1. Interest in cryptocurrency investment is increasing but not accompanied by knowledge, which resulted in falling into: Fraud, fake investments, even suicide